solidsnack/r10c/main.typ

 #block(breakable: false)[
   = A Notation for Elements

-  The DR10 Series can be viewed as all numbers we get by taking the base series of ten numbers 1.00, 1.25, ..., 8.00, given above, and multiplying them by powers of ten.
+  The R10c Series can be viewed as all numbers we get by taking the base series of ten numbers 1.00, 1.25, ..., 8.00, given above, and multiplying them by powers of ten.

-  Then 1.00 is 10⁰ times the element with index 0 in the base DR10 series, 1.25 is 10⁰ times the element with index 1 in the base DR10 series, 12.5 is 10¹ times the element with index 1 in the base DR10 series, and so on.
+  Then 1.00 is 10⁰ times the element with index 0 in the base R10c series, 1.25 is 10⁰ times the element with index 1 in the base R10c series, 12.5 is 10¹ times the element with index 1 in the base R10c series, and so on.

-  It is consonant with traditional math notation to use a notation like DR10(0)₀ for this.
-Then 1.25 would be DR10(0)₁, 1.60 would be DR10(0)₂, 12.5 would be DR10(1)₁, and so on and so forth.
+  It is consonant with traditional math notation to use a notation like R10c(0)₀ for this.
+Then 1.25 would be R10c(0)₁, 1.60 would be R10c(0)₂, 12.5 would be R10c(1)₁, and so on and so forth.
 However, a URN-like notation is more broadly useful because it does not require use of subscript characters.

   #let urns = {
-    let data = csv("dr?-urn.tsv", delimiter: "\t")
+    let data = csv("r?c-urn.tsv", delimiter: "\t")

     table(
       columns: (16%, 16%, 16%, 16%, 16%),
       stroke: none,
       fill: (_, row) => if calc.odd(row) { luma(240) } else { white },
       align: (col, _) => if col == 0 { center } else { right },
-      table.header([], [in DR10], [in DR5], [in DR4], [in DR3]),
+      table.header([], [in R10c], [in R5c], [in R4c], [in R3c]),
       [...], [...], [...], [...], [...],
       ..data.map(it => {
         it.enumerate().map(((i, txt)) => if i < 1 { txt } else { raw(txt) })